juliend88/Docker/bundle-toolbox/README-EN.md

 Access to the interface and the various applications is via **DNS** names.
 Indeed a **SkyDNS** container is launched at startup allowing you to benefit all the names in place.
 You can access on the different web interfaces applications by clicking **Go** or via URL request (ex: http://zabbix.default.svc.mycloudmanager/).

-Also we attached a volume to your stack in order to save all **data** containers of the toolbox , so you can go back in a new instance.
+Also we attached a volume to your stack in order to save all **data** containers of MyCloudManager , so you can go back in a new instance.
 The volume is mounted on the master instance in the directory `/dev/vdb`.

 #### Interface Overview